Radew-lab-pixel/holbertonschool-shell/permissions/README.md

 Create a script that creates a directory called my_dir with permissions 751 in the working directory( mkdir -m, --mode=751 my_dir)
-Write a script that changes the group owner to school for the file hello ( chgrp school hello ) Write a script that changes the owner to vincent and the group owner to staff ( chown -R vincent:staff . )
+Write a script that changes the group owner to school for the file hello ( chgrp school hello ) Write a script that changes the owner to vincent and the group owner to staff ( chown -R vincent:staff . ) Symbolic link that changes the owner and the group owner of _hello to vincent and staff ( ln -s hello _hello )